 Aggravated Battery 720 ILCS 5/12-3.05 is a very serious criminal charge in Illinois.
 There are several reasons why Aggravated Battery is much more serious than a simple Battery 720 ILCS 5/12-3 in Illinois.
 The first reason is that in order to be guilty of an Aggravated Battery you must have caused great bodily harm to the victim.
 Police, prosecutors, and judges treat Aggravated Battery charges much more serious than a simple Battery.
 The second reason why Aggravated Battery is much more serious than simple Battery is that the punishment for an Aggravated Battery is much more severe than a simple Battery.
-A simple Battery is a class A misdemeanor which carries a maximum penalty of up to one year in county jail and a maximum fine up to $2,500.
+A simple Battery is a class A misdemeanor which carries a maximum penalty of up to one-year in county jail and a maximum fine up to $2,500.
 Aggravated Battery is a Class 3 felony which carries a possible penitentiary sentence of between three to five years and a fine up to $10,000.

-Aggravated Battery Lawyer, James Dimeas, has had experience handling Aggravated Battery cases in Cook County, DuPage County, Lake County, and Kane County under the second way an Aggravated Battery can be charged.
+Aggravated Battery lawyer, James Dimeas, has had experience handling Aggravated Battery cases in Chicago, Cook County, DuPage County, Kane County, and Lake County under the second way an Aggravated Battery can be charged.
 You can also be charged with an Aggravated Battery just by committing a simple Battery against the wrong person.
 You can be charged with an Aggravated Battery if the victim was over the age of 60, was pregnant, an employee of the State of Illinois, a driver of a vehicle for hire, a teacher or school employee, or a police officer, paramedic, or a correctional officer while in the performance of their duties.
 If you are convicted of an Aggravated Battery against one of these victims, you could be looking at a Class 3 felony.

 Aggravated Battery lawyer, James Dimeas, understands how serious Aggravated Battery charges can be.
 Aggravated Battery is a very serious criminal charge in Illinois.
 In addition to a possible prison sentence and the harsh fines, since Aggravated Battery is considered a violent crime in Illinois a conviction for an Aggravated Battery could seriously impact and limit your ability to get a job in the future.
 Many landlords conduct background searches when considering whether to rent an apartment to someone.
 A potential future landlord may deny renting an apartment to you because of an Aggravated Battery conviction on your record.
-In addition, many people who are convicted of an Aggravated Battery will receive a lengthy Probation sentence which could be very burdensome on you.Award Winning Aggravated Battery Lawyer James Dimeas Can Help You
+In addition, many people who are convicted of an Aggravated Battery will receive a lengthy Probation sentence which could be very burdensome.Award Winning Aggravated Battery Lawyer James Dimeas Can Help You

-Aggravated Battery attorney, James Dimeas, is an award-winning, nationally recognized, criminal defense lawyer.
+Aggravated Battery attorney, James Dimeas, is an award-winning, nationally recognized, Aggravated Battery lawyer who has spent over-27 years handling Aggravated Battery cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Years 2018, 2019, and 2020."
 James Dimeas was recognized by Expertise as a "Best Criminal Defense Lawyer in Chicago".
-Mr. Dimeas has been named a "Best DUI Attorney."
-The National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
-The American Institute of Criminal Law Attorneys have recognized James Dimeas as a "10 Best Attorney for Client Satisfaction".
-Mr. Dimeas is rated "Superb" by AVVO, the highest rating possible for any lawyer in the United States.
+James Dimeas was named a "Best DUI Attorney."
+The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
+The American Institute of Criminal Law Attorneys recognized James Dimeas as a "10 Best Attorney for Client Satisfaction".
+Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois," and the "Top 10 DUI Defense Attorney" award.
+The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
+James Dimeas is rated "Superb," 10 out of 10, by AVVO, the highest rating possible for any Aggravated Battery lawyer in the United States.